Ranch Dressing Recipe

 You'll need one to two cups of sour cream and an equal measure of mayonnaise.
 Don't use Miracle Whip.
 It will throw the taste off entirely.

 Next, you'll need anywhere from half a cup to a cup of milk.
 How much will depend on how thick you want your dressing.
-Obviously, more milk makes a thinner finished product.
+More milk makes a thinner finished product.

 Put It All Together

-Mix all the ingredients together in a bowl.
-An immersion blender is really handy for this step if you happen to have one.
+Mix all the ingredients in a bowl.
+An immersion blender is convenient for this step if you happen to have one.

 And that's it.
 You're done.
 Pour the finished dressing into a sealable jar or container and refrigerate it for an hour or so before serving—this gives the different flavors time to meld together.